Flourishing in Goshen and the Oath of Burial: Faith Beyond Egypt

 God’s people may flourish in the present, but their ultimate hope is anchored in God’s promised future.

-28 Jacob lived in the land of Egypt seventeen years.
-So the days of Jacob, the years of his life, were one hundred forty-seven years.
+28 And Jacob lived in the land of Egypt seventeen years, and the length of his life was 147 years.

-29 The time came near that Israel must die, and he called his son Joseph, and said to him, “If now I have found favor in your sight, please put your hand under my thigh, and deal kindly and truly with me.
-Please don’t bury me in Egypt,
+29 When the time drew near for Israel to die, he called his son Joseph and said to him, “If I have found favor in your eyes, put your hand under my thigh and promise to show me kindness and faithfulness.
+Do not bury me in Egypt,

-30 but when I sleep with my fathers, you shall carry me out of Egypt, and bury me in their burying place.”
-Joseph said, “I will do as you have said.”
+30 but when I lie down with my fathers, carry me out of Egypt and bury me with them.”
+Joseph answered, “I will do as you have requested.”

 God’s people may flourish in the present, but their ultimate hope is anchored in God’s promised future.